Jason Walker (footballer): International career

 Walker became the first Barrow player since the early 1990s to earn a call-up to the England C team after being included in the squad to face the Malta under-21 team in February 2009.
 He started the game alongside Barrow teammate Paul Brown, with England winning the match 4–0, although he was substituted at half time for Adam Boyes.

+Coaching career

+In May 2026, having joined as player-coach the previous summer, he was appointed assistant manager of Northern League Division One club Kendal Town.